On limiting distributions of quantum Markov chains: Limit theorems for bistochastic quantum operations

 {\bf Theorem~7.}\,\, Let ${\bf \Phi}_{\mathcal{A}}$ be a bistochastic quantum operation on the Hilbert space $\mathfrak{B}(\mathcal{H})$ and let $\rho(0)\in \mathfrak{D}(\mathcal{H})$ denote the density matrix representing the initial state of a quantum system.
 Let $g(1)$ denote the geometric multiplicity of the eigenvalue $\lambda=1$ and let $\{Z_{r}\}_{1\leq r\leq g(1)}$ denote an orthonormal basis for $E_{{\bf \Phi}_{\mathcal{A}}}(1)$.
 Then, for every $\rho(0)\in \mathfrak{D}(\mathcal{H})$:

 0.1in

-According to this theorem, the sequence of Ces$\grave{a}$ro means $\{\frac{1}{t}\sum_{n=1}^{t}{\bf \Phi}_{\mathcal{A}}^n\}_{t=1}^{\infty}$ is guaranteed always to converge to a limit which coincides with the {\it orthogonal} projection of the initial state upon the eigenspace of the unit eigenvalue of the bistochastic quantum operation.
+According to this theorem, the sequence of Ces$\grave{a}$ro means $\{\frac{1}{t}\sum_{n=1}^{t}{\bf \Phi}_{\mathcal{A}}^n\}_{t=1}^{\infty}$ is guaranteed always to converge to a limit which coincides with the orthogonal projection of the initial state upon the eigenspace of the unit eigenvalue of the bistochastic quantum operation.
 It is only fair to point out that alternate versions of this result have appeared in the literature.
-For instance, in \cite{AGG02} (see Theorem 2.4(a)) the projection on the invariant subspace is obtained as a weak limit of a subsequence of the full sequence of Ces$\grave{a}$ro means.
-When applied to the initial state, this projection yields the desired fixed point.
-Another close match to Theorem 7, derived by different means and framed in different language, can be found in Chapter 6 of \cite{MW10}.
-However, to the best of our knowledge, none of the published variants of this theorem have explicitly inferred that the projection must be {\it orthogonal}.
+For instance, in \cite{AGG02} (see Theorem 2.4(a)) it is shown that there exists a subsequence of the full sequence of Ces$\grave{a}$ro means which converges to a limit within the space of fixed points of the quantum operation.
+A closer match to Theorem 7, derived by different means and framed in different language, can be found in Chapter 6 of \cite{MW10}.

 0.1in

 As an immediate corollary of Theorem 7, it follows, as in \cite{AAKV01}, that the time-averaged probability distribution for any unitary quantum walk on a finite graph must converge.
 For a unitary quantum walk on a finite graph starting with an initial state $|\alpha_0\rangle$, let $P_n(v|\alpha_0)$ denote the probability of finding the walker at node $v$ at time $n$, and let $\bar{P}_t(v|\alpha_0)=\frac{1}{t}\sum_{n=1}^{t}P_n(v|\alpha_0)$ denote the time-averaged probability.
 0.1in